Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 White Port

-White Port is made from white grapes.
+White Port is made from white grapes, rather than the typical black grapes for other ports.
 Most examples are bottled young, but some wood-aged examples can also carry age indications or be released as Colheita.
+It is popular for cocktail usage particularly.

 • fresh, sweet, floral, stone-fruit notes in younger styles